-Based on the novel of Michael Crichton Jurassic Park is centered on a theme park which has cloned dinosaurs as the main attraction.
-Dinosaurs that eventually get out of control and cause harm to humans and the park itself.
+Based on the novel of Michael Crichton Jurassic Park is centered on a theme park that has cloned dinosaurs as the main attraction.
+Dinosaurs eventually get out of control and cause harm to humans and the park itself.

 Steven Spielberg with the support of Universal Studios obtained the rights to the novel before it was published in 1990 and the author of the novel was hired by Universal Studios to adapt the novel into a proper screenplay.

-Jurassic Park was released on June 11, 1993, and received mix reviews from critics.
-One hand there were many praises for the visual effects, on the other hand, there were many who thought that the storyline and character development was not that great.
+Jurassic Park was released on June 11, 1993, and received mixed reviews from critics.
+On one hand, there were many praises for the visual effects, on the other hand, there were many who thought that the storyline and character development were not that great.

 Despite all that, during its release, Jurassic Park became the most successful film up to that time surpassing E.T: The Extra-Terrestrial.
-The film and the novel were well received by the audience and got franchise support from its fandom releasing more movies, novels, comic books, video games and theme park rides through the years.
+The film and the novel were well received by the audience and got franchise support from its fandom releasing more movies, novels, comic books, video games, and theme park ride through the years.

 The central themes of the movie are teamwork (of people from different religions and nationalities to defeat a common enemy) and survival.

 Independence Day received mixed reviews mostly because there wasn’t much character development but the film was still entertaining.
-After the film was released there was a great interest for disaster elements in blockbuster films.
-Following the film’s success, the story continued in the form of novels, video games, toys and a sequel.
+After the film was released there was a great interest in disaster elements in blockbuster films.
+Following the film’s success, the story continued in the form of novels, video games, toys, and a sequel.

-The movie was released in 1997 and received mix reviews (which by now I think it’s not surprising anymore).
-It has been called best summer blockbuster as well as worst summer blockbuster.
+The movie was released in 1997 and received mixed reviews (which by now I think it’s not surprising anymore).
+It has been called the best summer blockbuster as well as the worst summer blockbuster.
 Crazy right?

 12. The Truman Show (Sci-Fi/Fantasy/Social)

-All the above mentioned Sci-Fi films are great entertainment and content driven (some more than others).
+All the above-mentioned Sci-Fi films are great entertainment and content-driven (some more than others).
 It becomes more and more difficult to find films with the perfect balance but not impossible.
-It’s true that the summer is the time of fun.
+It’s true that the summer is a time of fun.
 But we can have great fun with a good story too!
-Of course we won’t leave the Fantasy genre out of discussion and we will briefly discuss which fantasy movies are the best in the next article so stay tuned for the next article.
+Of course, we won’t leave the Fantasy genre out of the discussion and we will briefly discuss which fantasy movies are the best in the next article so stay tuned for the next article.

 Which film from the list would you choose as the best Sci-Fi summer blockbuster?
 Everyone has different views on films: Is there a film of the late 20th century that’s not on the list that you consider being the best Sci-Fi summer blockbuster?
 Feel free to leave your comments.
 I would love to hear from you.